enzo0525/Discord-Embed-Bot/README.md

 # Discord Embed Bot

-The Discord Embed Bot is designed to fix embed links from various platforms on Discord, including Twitter, Instagram, and TikTok.
+The Discord Embed Bot is designed to fix embed links from various platforms on Discord, including Twitter, and Instagram.

 Follow these simple steps to set up and use the bot: